 Camilla & John Browne welcome you to our award winning Bed & Breakfast, which we have been operating for over 24 years in Milltown, Dingle.
-We will greet you with tea/coffee and orientation chat when you check in.
+We will greet you in our B&B with tea/coffee and orientation chat when you check in.

-Recently refurbished with Queen Beds and awarded Tripadvisors “Travellers Choice 2013/2014”, also rated No3 in Dingle and No 5 in Irelands top 25 B&B’s, and recommended by Michelin 2013.
+Our B&B is recently refurbished with Queen Beds and awarded Tripadvisors “Travellers Choice 2013/2014”, also rated No 3 in Dingle and No 5 in Irelands top 25 B&B’s, and recommended by Michelin 2013.

 Dingle B&B Map

 Dingle is located about 45km to the west of Tralee.
 This western part of the Peninsula is marked by tourism.
 It is a Gaeltacht area where the inhabitants speak the native Gaelic or Irish language.

 Dingle in Irish “Daingean Uí Chúis” or “An Daingean” is a beautiful little fishing town in the southwestern part of Ireland on the Wild Atlantic Way.
 The history of Dingle began in the year 1290 when a flemish family built a castle here.
 In 1607 Dingle was granted the privilege of being a city. (a walled town)

 Today Dingle has about 2.000 inhabitants and over 70 Bed and Breakfast.
 But in the holiday season there are a lot more people around this little beautiful town.
 Here we have many pubs, and good seafood restaurants.
 We have many interesting historical and archaeological sites for you to tour and discover on your own with our help and guidance or as part of the daily organised tours.